MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 (Switch Mic)
 (Andrew)
 Address origin story
-moved around a lot
+moved around a lot.

-Always changing addresses
+Always changing addresses.
-what is an address?
+What is an address?

 "The place you come home to"